 Everything you did in your undergraduate studies and all of your professional decisions have been made with this goal in mind — landing a meaningful, successful sport business career.

 There is no doubt, securing an internship in the sport business or management industry is highly competitive, however, it is indispensable if you want a career in the field.

 You will also gain invaluable hands-on experience in an internship, which translates to skills that can be put on a resume and give you a competitive edge when applying for positions.

-2. FIND A MENTOR (OR AN INDUSTRY RELATIONS SPECIALIST!)
+2. FIND A MENTOR (OR AN INDUSTRY RELATIONS SPECIALIST!):

 Having someone to personally guide you through the process of navigating the professional sport business world is a game changer.
 A mentor can provide invaluable insights, assistance, and recommendations when you are faced with new and unfamiliar challenges.

 At Neumann University, we provide this personal mentorship to students because we have an industry relations specialist ready and available to provide personalized help!
 Students work directly with our industry specialist to create student volunteer, internship, and job placement opportunities at the start of the program through completion.

-If you are interested in working with sports teams, Neumann’s Sport Business program features professors with expert experience in the industry working for entities such as Comcast SportsNet, the Philadelphia Eagles, and the National Lacrosse League.
+If you are interested in working with sports teams, Neumann’s graduate Sport Business program features professors with expert experience in the industry working for entities such as Comcast SportsNet, the Philadelphia Eagles, and the National Lacrosse League.

 Network building takes time and effort, but building professional relationships while in school and while working in entry-level positions is crucial to landing the job you want in a sports-related field.
 In other words, never expect someone to just offer you a job or an internship — internalize now that you must build professional relationships in order to advance in the workforce.